pandas-dev/pandas/doc/source/getting_started/intro_tutorials/08_combine_dataframes.rst

 In this specific example, the ``parameter`` column provided by the data ensures that each of the original tables can be identified.
-This is not always the case. the ``concat`` function provides a convenient solution with the ``keys`` argument, adding an additional (hierarchical) row index.
+This is not always the case.
+The ``concat`` function provides a convenient solution with the ``keys`` argument, adding an additional (hierarchical) row index.
 For example:

 .. ipython:: python

     air_quality_ = pd.concat([air_quality_pm25, air_quality_no2], keys=["PM25", "NO2"])

-.. ipython:: python

     air_quality_.head()

 .. note::